scottrlarson/profession/content/guides/guide-macrium-reflect-basic-management.md

 This is a guide to help beginners perform some operations of managing their own backups.
 It outlines the basics, If you want to learn more information about specific options, check the [user guide](https://knowledgebase.macrium.com/).

+You can monitor backup schedules, change the day/time backups run and the settings for each backup.
+Mostly, Macrium does all the work automatically, but on occasion you might need to observe that the backups are running correctly or change a setting.

 The most important parts to focus on are: Backups, Restores, Scheduling backup jobs.

 With disaster recovery solutions, backing up is the process of creating an image file[^image-file] of the contents of your computer that can be restored from later in the event of data loss[^data-loss] or a catastrophe[^disaster-recovery-catastrophe].